MKConv: Multidimensional Feature Representation for Point Cloud Analysis

-\textbf{Cubic kernel normalization} Since kernel weights are obtained from continuous kernel function approximated by MLP, scale and variance of the cubic weights can vary substantially from point to point.
-To prevent this weight imbalance from causing unstable training, we impose restrictions on the distribution of cubic weights by applying normalization schemes.
+As a multidimensional kernel is obtained from the continuous function $g_m$ approximated by MLPs, the scale and variance of the multidimensional weights vary substantially from point to point.
+We prevent this weight imbalance from causing unstable training by imposing restrictions on the distribution of multidimensional weights with normalization schemes.